mideind/GreynirCorpus/README.md

 The treebank has four parts:

-1. A **copper standard** corpus of ten million mechanically parsed and shuffled sentences.
+1. A **copper standard** corpus of 10 million mechanically parsed and shuffled sentences.
    This treebank is contained in ten gzip-compressed files in the [`psd/copper`](psd/copper) directory, each containing one million sentences.
 Each file is about 200 MB in compressed form and about 1.3 GB uncompressed.